-Cloud-based solutions could reduce banking costs
+Cloud-based solutions could reduce banking costs in Africa

 Genesis Analytics and Orange Business Services (OBS), with the support of the Bill and Melinda Gates Foundation, published a research report on Cloud Banking in Africa: The Regulatory Opportunity, which explores the potential for cloud computing to reduce the cost of technology for banks.